semgrep/semgrep-docs/docs/getting-started.md

 # Run the r2c-ci ruleset (with rules for many languages) on your own code!
 $ semgrep --config=p/r2c-ci path/to/src
 ```

+See [CLI usage](cli-usage.md) for command line options and exit codes.

 Visit [Running rules](running-rules.md) to learn more or try Semgrep on known vulnerable test projects: